sgryphon/dotnet-distributed-tracing-examples/src/d-collector/ReadMe.md

 | sort by TimeGenerated desc
 | project TimeGenerated, OperationId, SeverityLevel, Message, Type, AppRoleName, Properties.SpanId, ParentId
 ```

+Also look at Application Insights for End-to-end tracing > operation > Drill into > sample.

+And also Applicatin Insights > Application map.

 ### Reset the demo